dustinboling/fallriveridx/README.md

 ### Search by City

 ### Get Geocodes
-There is also an action for getting geocodes, here's the endpoint:
+There is also an action for getting geocodes.
+When you make a request, it sends a request to Google's geocode api and returns the result.
+As such, this is an interim solution until clients can resolve these by themselves.
+Here's the endpoint:

 ``` ruby
 http://fallriveridx.heroku.com/api/geocode/index.json?[yourZip/Address]
 ```